Tell it to the Marines: History

 An early published use of the phrase is in 1804 in John Davis's novel The Post Captain; or, the Wooden Walls Well Manned; Comprehending a View of Naval Society and Manners: "You may tell that to the marines ... may I be damned if the sailors will believe it", and several similar shorter phrases in speeches by characters.
 Davis was a veteran of the navy.
 This original meaning of the phrase is pejorative to the Marines, implying that they are gullible.

 In 1824, Sir Walter Scott used the phrase "Tell it to the Marines – the sailors won't believe it" in his novel Redgauntlet.

 In 1864, Anthony Trollope used the phrase in his novel The Small House at Allington in the chapter titled Domestic Troubles: an angry speech by the character Mr.Lupex about his wife's doings, ending with "...
 Is that a story to tell to such a man as me!
 You may tell it to the marines!".

 In 1864, William T. Sherman used the phrase, "Talk thus to the marines, but not to me" in his 10 September 1864 letter to General Hood, CSA, commanding the Army of Tennessee, in response to Gen Hood's complaints regarding Sherman's behavior to the people of Atlanta after Sherman had captured the city and ordered all residents of the city to evacuate.

 In 1876, Anthony Trollope used the phrase three times in his novel The Prime Minister.
-Once in a conversation between Lady Glencora and the Duke of Omnium ("When he said this, she gave him a look which almost upset even his gravity, a look which was almost the same as asking him whether he would not—"tell that to the marines."); once by Ferdinand Lopez to Mr. Arthur Fletcher ("You may tell that to the marines.
-All the borough shall know what a coward you are."); and once by Lady Glencora to the Duke ("If I were not very serious at this moment, Duke, I should make an allusion to the—Marines.").
+Once in a conversation between the Duchess of Omnium and her husband the Duke of Omnium ("When he said this, she gave him a look which almost upset even his gravity, a look which was almost the same as asking him whether he would not—"tell that to the marines."); once by Ferdinand Lopez to Mr. Arthur Fletcher ("You may tell that to the marines.
+All the borough shall know what a coward you are."); and once by the Duchess of Omnium to the Duke of St Bungay ("If I were not very serious at this moment, Duke, I should make an allusion to the—Marines.").

 In the 1942 comedy Once Upon a Honeymoon, Cary Grant's character is forced to read a pro-Nazi propaganda radio broadcast.
 He "warns" of the invincibility of the German war machine and instructs the Americans to be sure to tell the Army and the Navy and, above all, "Tell it to the Marines!!"
 Naturally, the Nazis don't get the reference.

 It was used in 1905, by Edith Nesbit in her children's book The Railway Children.
 It is said by the Stationmaster when he catches Peter stealing coal from the Station in Chapter two.